dlewburg/java-fundamentals/README.md

       * This method will take in a Review and associate review Resturant
 6. Change Rating
       * addReview methoda should update the rating for a restaurant

+ ## Implement (lab07)

+ This lab allowed the creation of classes and interfaces to allow reviewing non-restaurant things, while ensuring some common functionality.

+ Collaborated with Raul(TA) and Rey(Instructor)

+ ### Featured Tasks

+ 1. Create a Class to represetn a Shop
+      * This feature task requested the creation of fields, a constructor, and test to verification of functionality.
+ 2. Create ability to Reveiew Shop
+      * This feature task requeste the ability to review the Shop as well as test for functionality.
+ 3.
+      *
+ 4.
+      *
+ 5.
+      *